gildas-lormeau/zip.js/README.md

 zip.js is a JavaScript open-source library (BSD-3-Clause license) for compressing and decompressing zip files.
 It has been designed to handle large amounts of data.
-It supports notably multi-core compression, native compression with compression streams, archives larger than 4GB with Zip64, split zip files, data encryption, incremental writing, and Deflate64 decompression.
+It supports notably multi-core compression, native compression with compression streams, pluggable compression engines, archives larger than 4GB with Zip64, split zip files, data encryption, incremental writing, and Deflate64 decompression.

 # Demo